 The Stoma Appliance Scheme is a specialised pharmaceutical benefits programme administered through the Commonwealth Department of Health and Ageing.
 The scheme provides free ostomy appliances to Australian Medicare card holders who meet the Departments eligibility criteria.
 See here for more information about the Stoma Appliance Scheme.

-Free ostomy supplies are available through the Stoma Appliance Scheme from Queensland Stoma Association or one of the other 20 Stoma Associations located around Australia.
-Members of the scheme pay a compulsory fee of $60 ($50 for valid concession card holders) to their association of choice to access the scheme.
+Subsidised ostomy supplies are available through the Stoma Appliance Scheme from Queensland Stoma Association or one of the other 20 Stoma Associations located around Australia.
+Members of the scheme pay a compulsory Access Fee to their association of choice to access the scheme.
 Please see our ordering page for more information about joining and ordering arrangements.
 For details about the location of other Associations please see www.australianstoma.com.au/Member Associations.html.

 Whether or not you should tell your friends and family about your stoma surgery is an individual choice.
 Some people like to keep their condition private whilst others are quite open about it.
 Either way, it is important to remember that stoma surgery is life saving surgery and is nothing to be ashamed or embarrassed about.